Miguel Cabrera Player Props: Tigers vs. Rays

 - Cabrera hit .254 with 10 doubles, five home runs and 31 walks.

+- Cabrera got a hit in 60.7% of his 112 games last year, with more than one hit in 22.3% of those contests.

-- He homered in 4.5% of his games last season (112 in all), leaving the ballpark in 1.2% of his trips to the dish.
+- He homered in 4.5% of his games last season (112 in all), leaving the ballpark in 1.2% of his trips to home plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.